 Conclusion

-In this article, we have learned about integration testing in the ASP.NET Core.
-We have created an In-Memory database to use it during tests instead of the real database server.
-Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions as well.
-This testing methodology could be applied to other actions as well (PUT, Delete…).
+In this article, we have learned about integration testing in ASP.NET Core.
+We have created an In-Memory database to use during tests instead of the real database server.
+Additionally, we have learned how to test our Index action and how to write integration tests for the Create actions.
+This testing methodology could also be applied to other actions (PUT, Delete…).

 Liked it?
 Take a second to support Code Maze on Patreon and get the ad free reading experience!